kanisterio/kanister/examples/stable/mysql-csi-snapshot/README.md

 Create Blueprint in the same namespace as the Kanister controller.

-> **Note**: We used a Kubernetes cluster on DigitalOcean.
-Hence, snapshotClass and storageClass in the ./mysql-csi-snapshot-blueprint.yaml file is set to `do-block-storage`.
-Please correct these arguments as per your cluster setup.
-You can make use of `kubectl patch` or `kubectl edit` commands to make these changes.
+> **Note**:  We have set up the Kubernetes cluster on DigitalOcean.
+Hence, `snapshotClass` and `storageClass` in the `./mysql-csi-snapshot-blueprint.yaml` file is set to `do-block-storage`.
+Please correct these arguments as per your cluster setup before creating the blueprint.

 ```bash
 $ kubectl create -f ./mysql-csi-snapshot-blueprint.yaml -n kanister